varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### SCrypt

-- Previous key derivation is trivially computed in paralell at no additional memory cost
+- Previous key derivation is trivially computed in parallel at no additional memory cost
 - SCrypt is maximally memory hard
-- **Downside:** Due to its use in crypto-currencies, fast specialized circuits for scrpyt
+- **Downside:** Due to its use in crypto-currencies, fast specialised circuits for scrpyt

 - r block size parameter
 - N CPU/Memory cost parameter